 In addition, the Company entered into a registration rights agreement (the "Registration Rights Agreement") with the Purchasers, pursuant to which the Company has agreed to file, within 14 days after February 4, 2019, one or more registration statements on Form S-3 (or, if Form S-3 is not then available to the Company, such form of registration that is then available to effect a registration for resale of the subject securities) covering the resale of all Conversion Shares, subject to certain penalties set forth in the Registration Rights Agreement.
-The Form S-3 was filed by the Company on February 14, 2019.
+The Form S-3 was filed by the Company on February 14, 2019 and became effective on March 11, 2019

-On May 22, 2019, GT Biopharma, Inc. (the "Company") entered into a Securities Purchase Agreement (the "Purchase Agreement") with the purchasers identified on the signature pages thereto (individually, a "Purchaser," and collectively, the "Purchasers"), pursuant to which the Company issued to the Purchasers, on May 22, 2019, Secured Convertible Notes in an aggregate principal amount of \$1,300,000 (the "Notes"), which Notes shall be convertible at any time after issuance into shares (the "Conversion Shares") of the Company's common stock, par value \$0.001 per share (the "Common Stock"), at a conversion price of \$0.35 per share (the "Conversion Price").
+On May 22, 2019, GT Biopharma, Inc. (the "Company") entered into a Securities Purchase Agreement (the "Purchase Agreement") with the ten purchasers (individually, a "Purchaser," and collectively, the "Purchasers"), pursuant to which the Company issued to the Purchasers, on May 22, 2019, Secured Convertible Notes in an aggregate principal amount of \$1,300,000 (the "Notes"), which Notes shall be convertible at any time after issuance into shares (the "Conversion Shares") of the Company's common stock, par value \$0.001 per share (the "Common Stock"), at an initial conversion price of \$0.35 per share (the "Conversion Price").